Yampil, Donetsk Oblast: Church

 In the centre of the town stands the Tserkva Mykoly Chudotvortsya, an old orthodox church.

 Railway

 The towns railway station is important to the town and acts as logistical node.
 It was opened in 1911 by the North-Donetsk-Railway.

 Ostrich farm

 To the north of the town, there is a privately owned petting zoo, owned by Olga Mesha.
 Though, after the occupation by Russian forces most of the animals were dead and the farm is mostly destroyed.
-Reportedly, Russian soldiers had eaten some of the animal in the zoo, including a kangaroo and a bison.

 The zoo also housed ostriches, raccoons, rabbits, squirrels and a bear.

 Lisove Namysto (Forest necklace) trail

 Lisove Namysto (Лісове намисто) is a forestry and trail, was built in 2011 and is located near the ostrich farm.
 It was utterly destroyed by the Russian forces and requires rebuilding.